 However, a major issue for rice farmers are low and unstable prices, which lead to many rice farmers living in considerable poverty.
 If you want to buy jasmine rice where you can be confident the farmers earned a living income, buy from Trade Aid.
 They sell both white and wholegrain jasmine rice in 1kg and 5kg packets.

-We don’t know of anyone selling fairly traded glutinous rice, but we still buy glutinous rice regularly as we’re confident any brand we buy is unlikely to have been produced using severe human rights abuses.rarely
+We don’t know of anyone selling fairly traded glutinous rice, but we still buy glutinous rice regularly as we’re confident any brand we buy is unlikely to have been produced using severe human rights abuses.

 Protein